plausible/website/_posts/2020-06-12-looking-for-beta-testers-for-self-hosted-plausible.md

 ## Get started with the Plausible Analytics Self-Hosted beta

 **Plausible Analytics Self-Hosted is now out of beta!
-You can read more about our [self-hosted web analytics](https://plausible.io/self-hosted-web-analytics) and follow the [installation instructions](https://docs.plausible.io/self-hosting).**
+You can read more about our [self-hosted web analytics](https://plausible.io/self-hosted-web-analytics).**

 To get started, follow the instructions in our hosting documentation.

-If you have any questions or issues setting it up, [please open a Github issue](https://github.com/plausible/analytics).
+If you have any questions or issues setting it up, [please post in our Github forum](https://github.com/plausible/analytics/discussions/categories/self-hosted-support).

 Thank you!